Located in Santa Cruz, CA.

 moment.).

-17) Quality blue tooth stereo radio/CD player
+17) Great quality blue tooth stereo radio/CD player

-& speakers installed which sounds very good.
+& speakers installed, which sounds very good.

 pure sine wave inverter, 700 watts peak.
 (The Amazon advertisement for